Vpowgh/MetnoWeather/README.md

 # Release notes
 v1.1
 - Added "now" values for current conditions.
 In reality these values are from forecast point which is closest in time as met.no API does not return any realtime measured values.
-- Better compliancy to met.no Terms Of Service: coordinates truncated to 4 decimals, more information to user agent header,
+- Better compliancy to met.no Terms Of Service: coordinates truncated to 4 decimals, more information to user agent header.
-- Fixed sanity checks for coordinates
+- Fixed sanity checks for coordinates.
-- Added handling for other than status 200 responses from server
+- Added handling for other than status 200 responses from server.

 v1.0
-- Initial release
+- Initial release.

 # Links